 Your baby is being admitted to the Hospital for special care.
 If you are planning to breastfeed, you may not be able to for a period of time.
 This will depend on your child's healthcare needs.
 This page provides information on how to pump and store your milk until your baby can be fed by tube, breast or bottle.

-After your baby is admitted to The Children’s Hospital of Philadelphia, tell your baby's nurse that you are interested in breastfeeding and you would like to pump and save your milk.
-Your child's nurse will give you a pump kit and individual storage bins in which to store your breast milk in designated refrigerators and freezers in the Hospital.
-Your nurse will also show you the storage bottles, labels to use and how to properly label your breast milk.
+After your baby is admitted to Children’s Hospital of Philadelphia, tell your baby's nurse that you are interested in breastfeeding and you would like to pump and save your milk.
+Your child's nurse will give you a pump kit and individual storage bins in which to store your breast milk in designated refrigerators and freezers in the hospital.
+Your nurse will also show you the storage bottles, labels to use, and how to properly label your breast milk.

 Electric breast pumps stimulate your breasts in much the same way a baby sucks, which will help to produce and maintain your milk supply.
 Your nurse can show you how to use the electric breast pump and can arrange for you to meet with a lactation specialist.

 Medela Symphony® electric breast pumps are available at a variety of locations throughout the hospital.

 All the rooms have a comfortable chair, a Symphony electric pump, and sanitary wipes for cleaning the pump.
 They also have breast milk storage bottles, labels, and a sink with soap to clean your pumping kit.

 - Pump rooms are open 24 hours a day, 7 days a week on a first-come, first-served basis